LearnOnDemandSystems/docs/lod/activities.md

 - **Send a Notification to the User**

-    Notifications appear as real-time toasts in the lab client.
+    Notifications appear as real-time toast notification in the lab client.

     ```PowerShell
     Send-LabNotification -Message "Hello from a script"